Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 ## Visualizing hierarchies

-Looking at the cities data you'll find it has a hierarchy.
+Looking at the cities data you'll find there is a hierarchy hidden in there.
 Cities all belong to a country.
-The original data is flat the actual data is hierarchical.
+This data structure is flat and doesn't express that hierarchy.

 The original data look slike this: